priyalOllosoft/Practice/README.md

 # Practice
-i wan to practiice git
+i want to practiice git so that i can learn